The Viral Factor: Production

 With a HK$200 million budget, lead actors Jay Chou and Nicholas Tse had a combined insurance coverage of $150 million and 20 bodyguards to protect them.
 The budget also included RM70,000 for apartment rentals in Kuala Lumpur.

 The producers borrowed airplanes from the air force, tanks and other things to use during filming.
 Filming locations included Hong Kong, Xi'an, Middle East and Malaysia.
 Around 80% of the movie was filmed in Kuala Lumpur, Malaysia.
 In the movie, several scenes were shot in the compounds of International Medical University.
 One of the locations used in Malaysia was an abandoned construction site in Kuala Lumpur.
 Among them, the scene in a traffic jam was filmed at Jalan Raja Chulan, during long weekends and public holidays when fewer people would be in Kuala Lumpur.
+Principal photography started on 23 March 2011 and wrapped up on 7 July in the same year.